thegetty/terracottas/source/views/guide.md

-    Woman standing with left leg advanced and knee bent, wearing a chiton belted under her breasts and a himation, which is draped over the left shoulder and gathered in thick folds around the waist.
-The head, right arm at the shoulder, left arm at the elbow, and right foot are missing; there is a circular vent hole in the upper back; third century <span class="smcaps">BC</span>.
+    Woman standing with left leg advanced and knee bent, wearing a chiton belted under her breasts and a himation, which is draped over the left shoulder and gathered in thick folds around the waist; the head, right arm at the shoulder, left arm at the elbow, and right foot are missing; there is a circular vent hole in the upper back; third century <span class="smcaps">BC</span>.
 -   [**98.AD.118** <i></i>{:class="ion-link"}][124949]{:target="blank"}: